Margaret Charles Smith

 Margaret Charles Smith (September 12, 1906–November 12, 2004) was an African-American midwife, who became known for her extraordinary skill over a long career, spanning over thirty years.
 Despite working primarily in rural areas with women who were often in poor health, she lost very few of the more than 3000 babies she delivered, and none of the mothers in childbirth.
 In 1949, she became one of the first official midwives in Green County, Alabama, and she was still practicing in 1976, when the state passed a law outlawing traditional midwifery.
 In the 1990s, she cowrote a book about her career, Listen to Me Good: The Life Story of an Alabama Midwife, and in 2010 she was inducted into the Alabama Women's Hall of Fame.

 Early life

 Margaret Charles Smith was Born in Eutaw, Alabama on September 12, 1906.
-About 3 weeks after Smith’s birth however, her mother Beulah Sanders, passed away.
+About 3 weeks after Smith's birth however, her mother Beulah Sanders, died.
 After the death of her mother, Smith was raised by her grandparents on their farm in Eutaw, Alabama.
 Her grandparents were local farmers, and her grandmother, Margaret Charles, was a former slave and midwife.
 She attended a rural grammar school in her hometown of Eutaw, Alabama, but the demands of farming sometimes interrupted her schooling, and she left school entirely at age 16 when her grandfather died.